Technical-Incerto-Reading-Club/technical-incerto-reading-club/README.md

 # technical-incerto-reading-club
-This repository contains a website for teh Technical Incerto Reading Club meetup group.
+This repository contains a website for the Technical Incerto Reading Club meetup group.